MLB trade deadline reminder: One game does not change a player's trade value

 Teams are not nearly as reactionary as fans and analysts

-The 2017 non-waiver trade deadline is only five days away now.
+The 2017 non-waiver trade deadline is only five days away.
 We've already seen a handful of big deals and more are likely on the way.
 Several big names, including Rangers ace Yu Darvish and Athletics ace Sonny Gray, are very much available.

 This is the time of year when every little thing a trade candidate does gets magnified.
 One good game or one bad game can change a lot of opinions, it seems.
-Gray, for example, made what may have been his final start as an Athletic on Tuesday.
+Gray, for example, made what may have been his final start with the A's on Tuesday.
 He allowed four runs, all unearned, in six innings and struck out nine.
 What does it mean?
 Well, not much, really.

-Fans and analysts are quick to react to one little performance say a player helped or hurt his trade stock.
+Fans and analysts are quick to react to one performance and say a player helped or hurt his trade stock.
 It happens a lot during the postseason as well.
-This impending free agent made himself a lot of money with a good LDS performance.
-That sort of thing.
-Truth be told, teams don't think like that.
+This impending free agent made himself a lot of money with a good postseason performance.
+Teams don't think like that.
 They take a big picture view rather than react to one game.

 There is no better example of this than left-hander Jaime Garcia.
-Garcia, in his final start with the Braves last Friday, shoved for seven innings against the juggernaut Dodgers and hit a grand slam.
+Garcia, in his final start with the Braves last Friday, shined for seven innings against the juggernaut Dodgers and hit a grand slam.

 #PitchersWhoRake â #PapaSlam edition. https://t.co/Oq4z1O60B9pic.twitter.com/9eUyPWa0pU— MLB (@MLB) July 22, 2017